math2001/BetterSnippetManager/README.md

 You can list all your snippets (even in infinite sub-folders, they're listed in one panel, for quick access) You can create some snippet interactively.

-The two command are available in the command palette.
+The two commands are available in the command palette.

 ## Usage